 Blender for architecture: Units settings for precision modeling

-With the upcoming release of Blender 2.8 in the next months a lot more artists are considering migrating to Blender as their primary tool for architectural visualization.
-When people see some of the artwork produced with both Eevee and Cycles, they immediately start think more seriously about using Blender.
+After the release of Blender 2.8, a lot more artists are considering migrating to Blender as their primary tool for architectural visualization.
+When people see some of the artwork produced with both Eevee and Cycles, they immediately start thinking more seriously about using Blender.

 A key feature of any software regarding architecture is the ability to work with precision modeling.
 In Blender you can use three main systems for modeling:

 - Metric System: meters, millimeters, and centimeters

 - Imperial System: inches, feet, and yards